 As we reach this part of the post, we hope you were able to learn Japanese greetings that are more natural sounding than those you can come across in the movies.
 If you enjoyed this post and would love to master other ways to greet someone, then be sure to check out our previous posts, like how to greet in Latvian, Tagalog, and Spanish languages.

 Whether you are looking to master the casual or formal way of speaking, learning using the Ling app can be your best option!
 Aside from the fact that it is available for free online, this language learning application is developed by real native speakers and highly-vetted language specialists from across the globe.
-From the inside, you’ll get instant access to language lessons perfect for different situations making it an ideal tool may you to be a student, a constant traveler, or a professional.
+From the inside, you’ll get instant access to language lessons perfect for different situations, making it an ideal tool for you to be a student, a constant traveler, or a professional.